A New Framework for Modelling Liquidity Pools as Mean Field Games: Approximation to Nash

 \item[\textbf{\hyperref[sup: F.4]{(F.4)}}] There exists \( c > 0 \) such that, for all \( (t,x,q,a) \),

 \end{enumerate} \end{cor}

 \begin{proof} Note that \textbf{\hyperref[sup: F.1]{(F.1)}} is clear.
-Let \( E = [0,T] \times \mathcal{C} \times \mathcal{P}(A) \times A \) and let \( (\vec{x},t,x,q,a) \in \mathcal{C}^n \times E \).
+Let \( E = [0,T] \times \mathbb{R} \times \mathcal{P}(A) \times A \) and let \( (\vec{x},t,x,q,a) \in \mathbb{R}^n \times E \).
 We want to see that

-are measurable, where \( \vec{x} \in \mathcal{C}^n \mapsto e_n(\vec{x}) := \frac{1}{n} \sum_{i=1}^n \delta_{x_i} \in \mathcal{P}_{\psi}(\mathcal{C}) \).
+are measurable, where \( \vec{x} \in \mathbb{R}^n \mapsto e_n(\vec{x}) := \displaystyle\frac{1}{n} \sum_{i=1}^n \delta_{x_i} \in \mathcal{P}_{\psi}(\mathbb{R}) \).

-Since \( b \) and \( g \) in our case do not depend on the state law coordinate and are continuous, particularly measurable, and we are considering the progressive \(\sigma\)-fields on \( [0,T] \times \mathcal{C} \) and the Borel \(\sigma\)-fields on the remaining coordinates, the composition with \( e_n \) results in a measurable function.
-Moreover, since the function \( f \) also does not depend on the state law coordinate and is based on the benefit function of the price impact model (see \cite{carmona2015weakmfgformulation}), it follows that it is empirically measurable.
+Since \( b,f \) and \( g \) in our case do not depend on the state law coordinate and are continuous, particularly measurable, and we are considering the progressive \(\sigma\)-fields on \( [0,T] \times \mathbb{R} \) and the Borel \(\sigma\)-fields on the remaining coordinates, the composition with \( e_n \) results in a measurable function.
 Therefore, \textbf{\hyperref[sup: F.2]{(F.2)}} is satisfied.

 Furthermore, since \( q \to \int_A r dq(r) \) is continuous, \textbf{\hyperref[sup: F.3]{(F.3)}} follows.

 Finally, using that \( \int \psi d\mu \) is positive if we consider \( \psi(x) = e^{c|x|} \) and performing the same computation as in \textbf{\hyperref[sup: S.4]{(S.4)}}, we see that \textbf{\hyperref[sup: F.4]{(F.4)}} is also satisfied. \end{proof}